comkieffer/Lobster-Templates/README.md

     {% end %}

 This node is a scoped node, so make sure to place an `{% end %}` node where needed.

+## Whitespace Control

+This template engine also support a simplified feature set of the original Jinja whitespace control.
+By adding a minus character to either end of a block definition, the whitespace before or after the block will be removed:

+    {%- if condition %}
+        Content without trailing whitespace
+    {%- else -%}
+        Content without leading or trailing whitespace
+    {%- end %}